 In Central Mexico, monarch butterflies hold a special symbolism due to the patterns of these butterflies in the area.
 As far as the pre-Hispanic period, there were records of monarch butterflies flying above the area at the same time every year.
 When Catholic traditions mingled with the indigenous cultures and Dia de los Muertos became a yearly celebration, it coincided with the monarch butterflies entering.

 Thus, in Mexico, monarch butterflies became the symbol of the departed souls returning to the land of the living in the form of butterflies.
 They’re believed to be the departed ancestors arriving for their annual visit.

 Semicolon Butterfly Tattoo

 Lately, semicolon butterfly tattoos have become more popular.
-This is in relation to Project Semicolon, which started in 2013.
-It is a non-profit movement dedicated to raising awareness of suicide, addiction, mental health and mental illnesses and self-harm.
+This is about Project Semicolon, which started in 2013.
+It is a non-profit movement that raises awareness of suicide, addiction, mental health and mental illnesses, and self-harm.

-Semicolon butterfly tattoos are an evolution of the Project Semicolon movement to showcase semicolons in a more creative way.
+Semicolon butterfly tattoos are an evolution of the Project Semicolon movement to showcase semicolons more creatively.
 These butterfly tattoos come in two typical forms.
-The first is a front view of the butterfly showing both its wings, but instead of a butterfly’s body, it’s a semicolon.
-The other form is a butterfly in its sideview.
+The first is a front view of the butterfly showing its wings, but it’s a semicolon instead of a butterfly’s body.
+The other form is a butterfly in its side view.